 There are heaps of places to showcase your art at the moment.
-Facebook, Instagram, Pinterest, DeviantArt, Etc. There are also ‘free’ platforms which let you set up a website such a Wix or Weebly.
+Facebook, Instagram, Pinterest, DeviantArt, Etc. There are also ‘free’ platforms that let you set up a website such as Wix or Weebly.

 These are not the same as owning your own website for a number of reasons:

 - You do not own your space on these platforms.
 Say for example you have a website on Weebly.
 If Weebly goes bust or for some reason thinks your website does not comply with their policies, then your website will be shut down.
 You do not have control over it.
 With your own website however you have absolute control over it.